 Systems Engineering Process

-The Systems Engineering Process is a comprehensive, iterative and recursive problem solving process, applied sequentially top-down by integrated teams.
-It transforms needs and requirements into a set of system product and process descriptions, generate information for decision makers, and provides input for the next level of development.
+The Systems Engineering Process is a comprehensive, iterative, and recursive problem-solving process, applied sequentially top-down by integrated teams.
+It transforms needs and requirements into a set of system product and process descriptions, generates information for decision-makers, and provides input for the next level of development.
 The process is applied sequentially, one level at a time, adding additional detail and definition with each level of development.

 AcqLinks and References:

-- DAU Systems Engineering Fundamentals Guide – Jan 2001
+- DoD Systems Engineering Fundamentals Guide – Jan 2001

 - Space and Missile Systems Center (SMC) “Systems Engineering Primer & Handbook” – 29 April 2005